ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 MAX chip hardware stall / recovery detect - resolved in master / for next release

-Support for GPSOSD screen layout switching
+Support for GPSOSD screen layout switching - resolved in master / for next release

 ## Enhancement requests for future releases: ##